The Philadelphia Story (film): Adaptations

 The stars of The Philadelphia Story appeared in a one-hour radio adaptation on the premiere episode of the Department of War's special Victory Theater summer series, airing on July 20, 1942.
-Lux Radio Theatre produced a second adaptation for its own use on June 14, 1943, starring Robert Taylor, Loretta Young and Robert Young.
-The film was also adapted for two half-hour episodes of The Screen Guild Theater, first with Greer Garson, Henry Fonda and Fred MacMurray (April 5, 1942), and then with Hepburn, Grant and Stewart reprising their film roles (March 17, 1947).
+Lux Radio Theatre produced a second adaptation for its own use on June 14, 1943, starring Robert Taylor, Loretta Young, and Robert Young.
+The film was also adapted for two half-hour episodes of The Screen Guild Theater, first with Greer Garson, Henry Fonda, and Fred MacMurray (April 5, 1942), and then with Hepburn, Grant and Stewart reprising their film roles (March 17, 1947).

-The film was adapted in 1956 as the MGM musical High Society, directed by Charles Walters and starring Bing Crosby, Grace Kelly, Frank Sinatra, Celeste Holm and Louis Armstrong.
+The film was adapted in 1956 as the MGM musical High Society, directed by Charles Walters and starring Bing Crosby, Grace Kelly, Frank Sinatra, Celeste Holm, and Louis Armstrong.

 In popular culture

+In Radio Days, the main character watches the film at Radio City Music Hall with his family.
+The play is rehearsed in another Woody Allen film, Mighty Aphrodite.
+In Postcards from the Edge, two of the characters quote the film.

-The final scene from the film is viewed by two characters in season seven, episode eight of Gilmore Girls, "Introducing Lorelai Planetarium."
-Another scene is viewed in season four, episode fourteen of Gossip Girl, "While You Weren't Sleeping."
+The final scene from the film is viewed by two characters in season seven, episode eight of Gilmore Girls, "Introducing Lorelai Planetarium".
+Another scene is viewed in season four, episode 14 of Gossip Girl, "While You Weren't Sleeping."

 In The Half of It (2020), two of the characters watch and discuss the movie.

 Despite taking place in 1938, a character in Double Indemnity (1944) makes a reference to the title of the film and play.